Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: conclusion

-\emph{Conclusions.}--- In a conclusion, we have studied the Berry curvature effects in heterobilayer TMD superlattice in this work.
+In a conclusion, we have studied the Berry curvature effects in heterobilayer TMD superlattice in this work.
 In particular, we have found that the periodic PMF plays a crucial role in affecting the Berry curvature distribution of moir\'e bands.
 Importantly, we found that the conduction band moir\'e potential within a massive Dirac Hamiltonian naturally induces a periodic PMF upon the valence band.
-We also have pointed out how the large spin Hall effect observed in the experiment could be explained by the moir\'e valley-contrasting Berry curvature distribution induced by the PMF.
+We have also pointed out how the large spin Hall effect observed in the experiment could be explained by the moir\'e valley-contrasting Berry curvature distribution induced by the PMF.
+In our model, $U_c$, $\phi_c$, $U_v$, and $\phi_v$ are parameters that are determined by DFT calculations and experimental conditions and there are no mutual constraint relationships between them.

-Furthermore, we have demonstrated the observation of a two-peak splitting in shift current photoconductivity would provide a direct evidence of periodic PMF in TMD heterobilayers.
-Our theoretical findings in this work is general, which can be verified via transport and optical measurements in various recent fabricated TMD heterobilayers, such as MoTe$_2$/WSe$_2$\cite{tschirhart2022intrinsic},MoSe$_2$/WSe$_2$\cite{baek2020highly} and MoS$_2$/WSe$_2$\cite{rivera2018interlayer}.
+Furthermore, we have demonstrated the observation of a two-peak splitting in shift current photoconductivity would provide direct evidence of periodic PMF in TMD heterobilayers.
+Our theoretical findings in this work are general, which can be verified via transport and optical measurements in various recent fabricated TMD heterobilayers, such as MoTe$_2$/WSe$_2$\cite{tschirhart2022intrinsic}, MoSe$_2$/WSe$_2$\cite{baek2020highly} and MoS$_2$/WSe$_2$\cite{rivera2018interlayer}.

-\emph{Note added}.--During the preparation of this manuscript, we noticed that the PMF arising from the massive Dirac Hamiltonian was also realized in \cite{chang2022theory}.
-But the special role of conduction band moir\'{e} potential giving rise to this PMF and the responses related to the PMF are not discussed in \cite{chang2022theory}.